 The detailed procedures that need to be followed after this initial consideration are available on the Cumbria SCB website.
-Advice and guidance is available through the DO who has a responsibility to provide advice and monitor the case to a conclusion.
-The Senior Manager is expected to keep the DO advised of progress especially where it has been agreed that the matter should be dealt with within the framework of the school's disciplinary process (see above).
-If the staff member is suspended and/or subject to disciplinary process the Senior Manager/Head teacher must seek and follow HR advice and guidance to ensure that the disciplinary process is correctly applied.
+The Case Manager is expected to keep the DO advised of progress especially where it has been agreed that the matter should be dealt with within the framework of the school's disciplinary process (see above).

 Referrals must also made to the Disclosure and Barring Service (DBS) when concerns are raised that a person has caused harm or poses a future risk of harm to children/vulnerable adults - See Section 22 for further details.
-In these circumstances a referral must be made to the DBS.
 If a member of staff or a volunteer is removed or dismissed because they have harmed a child or vulnerable adult, or the school would have done so if the individual not left, the Disclosure and Barring Service must be informed Click here to find out how to refer to the DBS